marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 `\z` is an absolute end of string anchor which specifies that a match must occur at the **absolute end of the string**.

-> :warning: A single character before the caret or after the dollar sign causes the match to fail:
+> :warning: A single character before or after the anchor sign causes the match to fail:
 > - /^Begin/ will not match " Begin"<br>
 > - /end$/ will not match "end."<br>
 > - /^A$/ will not match "AA"